 5 people favorited this theater

-The Riverside Theatre was built for the Shubert Brothers in 1912, along with the next-door Riviera Theatre, which has another theatre in the same building called the Japanese Gardens.
+The Riverside Theatre was built for the Shubert Brothers and was opened by William Fox on December 9, 1911 with vaudeville and movie shorts.
+It was located next-door to the Riviera Theatre, which has another theatre in the same building called the Japanese Gardens.
 All three theatres were designed by Thomas W. Lamb.
 The Riverside Theatre could seat 1,710.
-It, along with the Riviera Theatre, was part of the so-called “Subway Circuit” of legitimate houses in its earlier years.
+In 1912 an open-air roof theatre opened on top of the Riverside Theatre.
+The Riverside Theatre along with the Riviera Theatre, was part of the so-called “Subway Circuit” of legitimate houses in its earlier years.

 Just login to your account and subscribe to this theater